Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Packing and Hard Sphere/Shape Models

 note the appearance of a factor $6$, where the parameters $\xi$ and $\lambda$ are defined in the same way as Eq.~\ref{Eq:hs:def_gamma}:

 The validity of OPM and OCM as the length of the ligand increases, reaching the polymer limit, is discussed in SubSect.~\ref{SubSect:Simuls:polymer}.
 Related models have been developed in this limit: Ref.~\cite{Midya2021} is, in fact, a generalization of OCM for spherical NCs functionalized with long polymers.
-The $n$ monomers of each ligand are divided as $n=n_{dry}+n_{inter}$, so that $n_{dry}$ of them are within a size $h_{dry}$ and are described by the OPM formula Eq.~\ref{Eq:hs:OPM}, and $n_{dry}$ are shared among all nearest-neighbor NCs by an ``interpenetrating'' layer $h_{inter}$, where each ligand has the ideal chain size $\propto n^{1/2}_{inter}$ within.
+The $n$ monomers of each ligand are divided as $n=n_{dry}+n_{inter}$, so that $n_{dry}$ of them are within a size $h_{dry}$ and are described by the OPM formula Eq.~\ref{Eq:hs:OPM}, and $n_{inter}$ are shared among all nearest-neighbor NCs by an ``interpenetrating'' layer $h_{inter}$, where each ligand has the ideal chain size $\propto n^{1/2}_{inter}$ within.
 The model assumes an interpenetration layer of dimension $h_{inter}$.
 With respect to the structure of the ligands, the model is equivalent to OCM if $h_{inter}/h_{dry}<<1$ or, what is the same if the vortices, see Fig.~\ref{fig:simul_clusters} are effectively two-dimensional.
-However, the lattice constant (or nearest-neighbor distance) is entirely determined by space filling constraints and therefore is the same as OCM Eq.~\ref{Eq:hs:OCM}.
+However, the lattice constant (or nearest-neighbor distance) is entirely determined by space filling constraints, \resp{i.e, the incompressibility condition Eq.~\ref{Eq:incompress:sc}, which is discussed this further in SubSect.~\ref{Subsect:incompressibility}}.
 NC lattice constants for short and moderately long ligands are consistent with OCM and space-filling constraints for low coordination only.
 Simulations in Ref.~\cite{HallstromMe2023} have analyzed the overlap region for cubic NCs, showing a finite overlap region so that $h_{inter}$ is finite, although the ligands are too short to have a measurable effect.